 Most of the hotels and hostels in Hanoi are centred around the city’s Old Quarter which is where you’ll find the highest concentration of restaurants, bars, and shopping as well.
 Stay in this lively quarter to get the full-on Hanoi experience.

-The small chain of Elegance boutique hotels in Hanoi really stands out from the crowd, consistently offering outstanding service, comfortable rooms, and delicious made-to-order breakfasts.
-The Elegance Emerald is the best of the bunch, offering a true luxury experience in the heart of Hanoi’s Old Quarter.
-Check the latest prices.
+The hotel stands out from the crowd, consistently offering outstanding service, comfortable rooms, and a delicious breakfast buffet.
+The Hanoi E Central is the best of the bunch, offering a true luxury experience in the heart of Hanoi’s Old Quarter.
+Check the latest prices as they have some fantastic last-minute deals sometimes!

 Mid-range > Hanoi La Selva Hotel